Swap to Social care or Therapy or go back to all job sectors

 You can get into this job through:

 You'll normally need a good standard of literacy and numeracy.
 Some employers may ask for GCSEs in English and maths, or equivalent qualifications.
-Customer service experience can be useful.
+Customer service experience can also be useful.

 It might help if you have a manual handling or health and safety certificate, although your employer will train you on these when you start.